vinhthuy3202/SQL-challenge---Golden-game/README.md

 In this project, we'll explore the top 400 best-selling video games created between 1977 and 2020.
 We'll compare a dataset on game sales with critic and user reviews to determine whether or not video games have improved as the gaming market has grown

--- This project helps to improve Merge Statment in SQL
+-- Develop overall skill in SQL